fieryybird/postgresql-db-project/DB Design/car_rental_business_logic.md

 ### Branches

 - Each branch of the rental company has its own unique identifier.
-- We store its address, city, region, postal code, and contact number.
+- We store its address, city, region, postal code, and phone number.
-- There's also a manager associated with each branch.

 ### Employees